Human head: Clothing

 Headpieces can signify status, origin, religious/spiritual beliefs, social grouping, team affiliation, occupation, or fashion choices.

 In many cultures, covering the head is seen as a sign of respect.
 Often, some or all of the head must be covered and veiled when entering holy places or places of prayer.
 For many centuries, women in Europe, the Middle East, and South Asia have covered their head hair as a sign of modesty.
 This trend has changed drastically in Europe in the 20th century, although is still observed in other parts of the world.
 In addition, a number of religions require men to wear specific head clothing—such as the Islamic taqiyah, Jewish yarmulke, or the Sikh turban.
 The same goes for women with the Muslim hijab or Christian nun's habit.

 A hat is a head covering that can serve a variety of purposes.
-Hats may be worn as part of a uniform or used as a protective device, such as a hard hat, a covering for warmth, or a fashion accessory.
+Hats may be worn as part of a uniform or used as a protective device, such as a hard hat, a covering for warmth, a covering that meets sensory needs in some neurodivergent people, or a fashion accessory.
 Hats can also be indicative of social status in some areas of the world.